spamegg1/reviews/README.md

 Fourth course is the most theoretical.
 What to do when problems are just too hard?
 Where are the natural limitations of computer science?
 You learn the million dollar question: P versus NP.

-*Exact math requirements:* Course 1: you must be BULLETPROOF when it comes to the Principle of Mathematical Induction.
-Exercise writing a lot of proofs by induction.
-Then, you need to do a discrete probability analysis using some random variables that are independent.
-These are all covered in the Appendices of Roughgarden's textbook.
+*Exact math requirements:* Course 1: You need the big-O notation, but this is one of the first chapters of the textbook.
+You must know the Principle of Mathematical Induction.
+Exercise writing some proofs by induction.
+Then OPTIONALLY, you need to do a [discrete probability analysis](https://en.wikibooks.org/wiki/High_School_Mathematics_Extensions/Discrete_Probability) using some random variables that are independent, exploiting the Linearity of Expectation.
+Both of these are covered in the Appendices of Roughgarden's textbook and you don't need to take a math course.

 Course 2: Same regarding induction.
 Graph theory is covered in the course/textbook.
 Having taken Math for CS would be nice but it's not necessary.